esyede/rakit/packages/docs/data/session/usage.md

 ## Flash Items

-The `flash()` method stores an item in the session that will expire after the next request.
-This is useful for storing temporary data such as status or validation error messages:
+`flash()` stores an item that expires after the next request, which suits status messages and validation errors:

 ```php
 Session::flash('status', 'Welcome Back!');